angular/material/CONTRIBUTING.md

 unsolicited PRs to Angular Material.

-Please check with us via [the discussion forum](https://groups.google.com/forum/#!forum/ngmaterial) before investing significant effort in any pre-1.0 PR contribution; it's likely that we are already working on a related PR.
+Please check with us via [the discussion forum](https://groups.google.com/forum/#!forum/ngmaterial) before investing significant effort in a planned Pull Request submission; it's likely that we are already working on a related PR.

 * All contributions must be consistent with the Angular Material coding conventions.
 See the